Posted on September 21, 2015

 - Allows an individual not licensed as a firearm dealer to sell a firearm only to a licensed dealer, and only if the unlicensed individual has a registration certificate for the firearm; and

 - Requires gun owners to report to law enforcement the loss, theft, or destruction of a registered firearm.

-In 2009, 111 people died from firearm-related injuries in the District of Columbia.
-That year, the District of Columbia supplied a lower number of crime guns to other states per capita than any state, and was a significant importer of crime guns — guns originally purchased in another state that were recovered after being used in a crime in the District.
+In 2013, 71 people died from firearm-related injuries in the District of Columbia.
+In 2009, the District of Columbia supplied a lower number of crime guns to other states per capita than any state, and was a significant importer of crime guns — guns originally purchased in another state that were recovered after being used in a crime in the District.